Cribl Stream & Edge API

 Role-Based Access Control

 Configure access on a per-account basis using the rbac_roles parameter.
-Default roles include: admin, sc_admin, trackme_user, trackme_power, trackme_admin
+This is a true membership — the user must be a direct member of one of these roles (not inheriting).
+Default roles include: admin, sc_admin, trackme_user, trackme_power, trackme_admin.

 Testing Connectivity